Skip to content

 Our work at the Clinical Research Unit goes beyond clinical trials – though they are a key part of our mission.
 Our research involves all aspects of cancer diagnosis, treatment, and prevention.
 And our efforts help ensure that patients have access to world-class cancer care close to home.

-“In addition to clinical trials, our work includes palliative care research, as well as cancer prevention,” Schnatterly says.
+“In addition to clinical trials, our work includes palliative care research, as well as cancer prevention,” Michels says.
 “We regularly work in collaboration with medical, surgical, and radiation oncologists.
 But our work is not just on new cancer drugs.
 We have also worked on new therapeutics for pain control and nausea control for cancer patients.
 We also partner with a vast team of cancer support specialists, including exercise physiologists, nutritionists, and pain management specialists.
 Our mission, really, is to support well-rounded care for our patients.”